sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/02-exercice-tchat-3.md

 <br>

-1. Use the pipe method and the correct operators to recreate the behaviour coded in the previous step !
+1. Use the pipe method and the correct operators to recreate the behaviour coded in the previous step ! (filter the key Enter and map the output)
    <br>
    <br>